 Are there any destinations I could I combine Antarctica with?

 There are lots of options available if you’d like to extend your holiday.
-I would recommend adding a few nights in Argentina's Iguazu Falls post cruise to relax.
+I would recommend adding a few nights in Argentina's Iguazu Falls post-cruise to relax and enjoy a complete contrast of landscapes.
 For those who are keen to immerse themselves more fully in local culture, add a few nights in Buenos Aires and learn to Tango!
 For those who like the great outdoors then visiting Torres del Paine National Park in Chile is a great option.
 Finally, for wine aficionados, then Chile and Argentina’s winelands must be on the agenda.

 What are your top tips for embarking on an Antarctica cruise?